-Written by: Gene Tang, Head of Professional Services and Onboarding Delivery, APJ Rackspace Technology, talks to us about the importance of cloud technology to ensure seamless supply chains and online aggregation.
+Gene Tang, Head of Professional Services and Onboarding Delivery, APJ Rackspace Technology, talks to us about the importance of cloud technology to ensure seamless supply chains and online aggregation.

 The rise of the digital economy is transforming Singapore’s society.